ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

 #### How positive is onboarding?

-Using sentiment analysis, we can look how positive lines are.
+Using sentiment analysis, we can look at how positive comments are.

 ``` r
 sentiments %>%